antzucaro/antzucaro.com/_posts/0211_baltimore_aquarium.markdown

 ---
 Yesterday we went to the Baltimore Aquarium with my parents.
 What a fantastic trip!
-We started off the day at about 7AM, packing everyone into the Ford and scooting off as fast as we could towards I-95.
+We started off the day at about 7AM, packing everyone into the Ford at 8AM and scooting off as fast as we could towards I-95.
 The Aquarium has a slot-based approach to tickets, and each slot lasts for about 30 minutes.
 Our slot was for 9:30, which meant we had just over an hour to get there from Sterling.
 Given the rush we stopped at Dunkin